woodyZootopia/vim-ripgrep/README.md

 :LRg <string|pattern> "store to location list
 ```

-Word under cursor will be searched if no argument is passed to `Rg`
+Word under cursor will be searched if no argument is passed to `Rg`.
+Selecting text in visual mode and `:Rg` will search selected text.

 ## configuration